PHP Tutorials - Herong's Tutorial Examples

 register_globals = on

-With this setting, the PHP engine will automatically create a global variable for each key in $_REQUEST with the key name as the variable name. of course, the value associated with the key will be copied to the variable at the same time.
-For example, if $_REQUEST["lang"] contains "PHP", $lang will created with the value "PHP".
+With this setting, the PHP engine will automatically create a global variable for each key in $_REQUEST with the key name as the variable name.
+Of course, the value associated with the key will be copied to the variable at the same time.
+For example, if $_REQUEST["lang"] contains "PHP", $lang will be created with the value "PHP".

 2. To register $_REQUEST key-value pairs as local variables for the current script execution only, use the following function: